akiellor/jasmine-junit-runner/ROADMAP.md

 1. contact with jasmine folks (in pivotal repo)
 2. readme/howto
-3. example project w/ maven and gradle
+3. example project w/ gradle
+4. When classpath/path specified which doesn't exist Reflections will blow up.

 Nice to Haves
 =============